Raythonic/watiba/README.md

 ```

 The pre-compiler can be found in your user's home dir at _~/.local/bin/watiba-c_
-If your system doesn't have _~/.local/bin_, refer to the "Pre-compiling" section below.
+If your system doesn't have _~/.local/bin_, you can copy _bin/watiba-c_ from the dir where you
+cloned watiba to a location in your PATH.

 # Pre-compiling
 Test that the pre-compiler functions in your environment: